-Any PHA has, within the last 10 years, terminated HCV assistance for any member of the family.
+Any PHA has terminated HCV assistance for any member of the family.

 Any family member has committed fraud (examples: unreported income, underreported income, falsifying information on the application), bribery, or any other corrupt or criminal act in connection with any federal housing program.